Klein Bicycle Corporation: Techniques

 Klein bicycles were famous for their paintwork, and offered a large number of custom colours and patterns.
 The paint used was a Durethane enamel non-metallic paint that cost up to US$1,800 per gallon.
 The Klein logo was debossed into the frame by painting the frame in the colour of the logo, then applying a mask and painting the pattern.

 Beginning with the MC2 frames, Klein used "Gradient tubing", where the wall thickness varied along the length and diameter of the tube.
 Highly manipulated chainstays on mountain bikes allowed a tighter rear triangle to accommodate large off-road tyres, and facilitated efficient transfer of power.

 Welded aluminium needed heat treating to restore strength lost in welding.
 After the treatment, frames were required to be aligned to within 0.004 in on all alignment surfaces, and were then machined to within 0.0002 in.

 Models

 Klein produced both mountain bikes and road bikes.

 Sponsored teams

 Klein made custom bikes for San Francisco's Lombardi team, which were ridden in 2001.
 German cycling team Gerolsteiner rode Klein Quantum frames before 2003, when Gerolsteiner changed their bike sponsor to Wilier Triestina.
 For the 2004 season, Klein sponsored the Jittery Joe's cycling team.

+Media

+A green Klein Pinnacle bike was hanging in the set of Seinfeld from season 3 episode 5 through the end of the series.